phgthanhng/eCommerceProject/Proposal.md

 ***Total of Features : 37 features***

 <mark>Some of these features might be deleted once we start working on the project; however, the final total of features will be at least 30 features.</makr>

+We will model our solution on the Amazon online buying tools and online store experiences.
+We estimate that we will spend a total of 210 hours building this product, i.e., 70 hours per team member.